 Sport to overcome the problem of schooling

 A dramatic consequence of a country’s poverty is the number of children unable to access schooling.
 School, in addition to imparting pedagogical knowledge and general culture, also enables children to learn fundamental social values.

 And it is here that sport takes an important place, even essential, in these poor countries… Because sport conveys important values of honesty, teamwork, pride, self-respect, others, and rules in general.
 All these values that a child cannot learn at school, he can find them again during a simple neighborhood football match …

 In some countries, local clubs or organizations are setting up community programs to give children and young people access to sport and physical activity.
-They then organize matches, or non-institutional tournaments, to give them this opportunity.
+(We recommend to athletes anastrozol abnehmen) They then organize matches, or non-institutional tournaments, to give them this opportunity.

 Getting involved in physical activity plays an extremely important role in the psychosocial development of the individual, and especially in children.

 When a sporting event (of varying size) is organized, it is often the opportunity for the country, or the welcoming city, to create jobs and boost commercial activity .
 Indeed, the local economy is often favorably impacted by the arrival of thousands of people who will then spend money on food, accommodation, transport, or even tourist activities.